What this is

 Palisade Research says it demonstrated LLM agents completing a controlled self-replication chain.
 Read it as an agent-permissions signal: when systems receive tools, scaffolding, and a target, they can increasingly stitch together complex steps across an environment.

 OpenAI said at launch that it planned to expand its ChatGPT ads pilot.
-The practical reader question is where a sponsored placement ends and the assistant's answer begins: what is labeled, what OpenAI says stays separate from answers, and what controls exist around personalization.
+The practical question is where a sponsored placement ends and the assistant's answer begins: what is labeled, what OpenAI says stays separate from answers, and what controls exist around personalization.

 AI Infrastructure